Aggregation

 Using GroupingColumn

-Having the aggregation on all your data records is probably most of the time not what you need.
-Often you would have to classify your data based on particular properties, and then have aggregation build for each class.
-This is called grouping and works similar like the GROUP BY clause in sql - you define which properties are used for grouping, and the calculations is done separately for each group.
+Aggregating all records together might not always be what you need.
+Often, you will want to classify your data based on certain properties and perform aggregation for each class separately.
+This process is called grouping, and it works similarly to the GROUP BY clause in SQL.
+You specify which properties are used for grouping, and the calculations are done for each group independently.

 public class DetailWithGroup